diveshuttam/diveshuttam.github.io/digitalmindfulness.md

 # Why Not Deactivate / Delete :
 I still find Instagram and LinkedIn as very useful tools to create and document my own journey's and stories.
 These platforms empower each individual to etch their own histories in the way they want (for free).
+Let's keep it that way.